About

 • Espresso Chocolate Chip Almond Butter Oatmeal Cookies

-• Healthier Oatmeal Raisin Cookies [Whole Grain]
+• Healthier Oatmeal Raisin Cookies

 If you make this Healthier Cherry Oatmeal Cookies recipe, be sure to leave a comment and review on the blog!
 I love hearing from you, and it helps others learn more about the recipe too!
 Xx Ashley

-5 from 1 reviews
+5 from 3 votes

-Healthier Cherry Oatmeal Cookies [Gluten-Free, Dairy-Free, Refined Sugar Free]
+Cherry Oatmeal Cookies

-Pin
+SaveSaved!
+Pin Print

 Ingredients

-• 2 cups rolled oats, gluten-free
+• 2 cups old fashioned rolled oats

-• 2 TBS flaxseed meal (optional)
+• 2 TBS flaxseed meal, optional

 • 1/2 tsp ground cinnamon